ryenjohn/deops/README.md

 # NOTE
-This my academy account, so the Github username is not meet with real username!
+This my academy account, so Github username is not meet with my real username!

 ## Overview